 All of the dogs and puppies mentioned above will be our breeding dogs but only after passing numerous tests.
 Some may not make the cut.
 If they do not make it into the breeding program the puppy automatically becomes the sole property of the guardian home.
 In other words — you get a free puppy!

 Don’t get your hopes up too high for a free puppy, though, as most of our dogs DO make the cut.
 And, as I do not believe in keeping dogs all of their lives in kennels, if the guardian homes I am looking for do not materialize in a timely manner I might have to wait until the next available litters before taking on more puppies.
 The exception to this would be when one of our girls is retiring.
 I will keep a puppy or two from these litters as there will be no subsequent litters from that particular dog.

 Last year we retired Dandee, Cameo, Lady Bug, Jersey, Cous Cous Cootie, minidoodle stud Roscoe and our miniature boy, Rowdy.
-This year we will retire Maya.
+This year we retired Maya.

-All of these retired and retiring dogs were in guardian homes that are now permanent homes and are not available.
+All of these retired dogs were in guardian homes that are now permanent homes and are not available.

 Contact Terry ASAP if interested in being one of our guardian homes for our breeding dogs.